blabla1337/skf-flask/skf/markdown/code_examples/flask/46-code_example--RFD_and_file_download_injection_prevention--.md

 				This is because whenever a user can only download images it is not necessary to set an uncommon content-type header for it.
-				NOTE: These mimetypes should not be stored based upon the mimetype which was send the reponse header when the user uploaded the file.
+				NOTE: These mimetypes should not be stored based upon the mimetype which was send the response header when the user uploaded the file.
 This value can be easily manipulated with an intercepting proxy.
 You should get the mimetype from the file itself after it was stored on the server.
 				"""